-- I plan on about 1-1/2 ounces of cheese per guest.
+- Plan on about 1-1/2 ounces of cheese per guest.

-- When plating, separate out any very aromatic cheeses to a second plate so they don’t overpower more delicate selections.
+- Separate out any very aromatic cheeses to a second plate so they don’t overpower more delicate flavors.

 - Cheeses should be removed from the refrigerator one hour prior to serving for the best textures and flavors.